-Today’s web page developer landscape is full of innovative projects and intelligent people.
+Today’s web development landscape is full of innovative projects and intelligent people.
 Together, these factors push the industry forward at amazing speeds, while also making it more difficult for individual web developers to be outstanding.
 As a solution to this problem, web developers create portfolios that will make them stand out.

-To help gather inspiration for bringing your website and portfolio to life, the following list created by our team behind Slider Revolution contains 36 fantastic web developer portfolio examples.
-Drawing inspiration from these ideas, you can mix and match to create your own unique style.
+To help gather inspiration for bringing your web development portfolio to life, the following list created by our team behind Slider Revolution contains 36 fantastic web developer portfolio examples.
+Drawing inspiration from these web developer portfolios, you can mix and match to create your own unique style.

 Web Developer Portfolios: Why You Need One

 Some developers find web-based portfolios to be redundant, mostly because today there are a number of quicker, easier ways to share your work and gain the desired recognition.
 You could use Twitter, Dribble, dev.to, and GitHub to name a few of the more useful.

 While these are great options, they’re better suited for directing traffic to your website.
 So then, what are the benefits of using a portfolio website?
 Here are a few.